Why You Should Meter, and How to Prepare for the Future of Building Services Metering

 - Simultaneous Protocol Support: PowerHawk meters can be read by multiple BAS masters, either MODBUS or BACnet, coincidently.
 Only one master can read the meter at any one instant in time, but when the meter is not being read or transmitting information on its own initiation, any device with jurisdiction can access the meter using any of the protocols it is capable of supporting.
 PowerHawk meters can also report to a server over FTP when not being read by a BAS master.

 - Remote Configuration and Software Update: When pushing its data payload, PowerHawk meters report and then look for configuration or firmware updates that can be “pulled down” in the same FTP session.

-- Cloud-based Meter Configuration and Management: Triacta Cloud is a cloud-based management OAMP (Operations, Administration, Maintenance, Provisioning) platform which can be used to configure and manage PowerHawk meter devices, as well as assist in meter deployment.
-As well, Triacta Cloud provides a graphical view of energy consumption and meter hierarchy to authorized users.
+- Cloud-based Meter Configuration and Management: Triacta Meter Manager is a cloud-based management OAMP (Operations, Administration, Maintenance, Provisioning) platform which can be used to configure and manage PowerHawk meter devices, as well as assist in meter deployment.
+As well, Triacta Meter Manager provides a graphical view of energy consumption and meter hierarchy to authorized users.
 User visibility is associated with the specific set of meters a user has been given access to view.